gitmachtl/scripts/cardano/testnet/README.md

 </details>

-## Sending some funds from one address to another address
+## Sending some funds from one address to another address in Offline-Mode

 Lets say you wanna transfer 1000 Ada from your big-owner-payment-wallet owner.payment to a different address like smallwallet3 in this example.
 Also you wanna transfer 20 ADA from smallwallet1 to smallwallet3 at the same time, only transfering the offlineTransfer.json once.